Best Employee Training Software for Businesses in 2026

 Platform Pricing Model Ideal Implementation Highlighted Feature Integrations & Growth Quick Take

-TalentLMS Free up to 5 users; $129/mo for 100 users Small to mid-sized teams Drag-and-drop course setup Prebuilt links for Zoom, Teams, Salesforce Fastest path from sign-up to live training
+TalentLMS Free up to 5 users; from $69/mo Small to mid-sized teams Drag-and-drop course setup Zoom, Teams, Salesforce Fastest path from sign-up to live training

-Docebo Quote-based, starts around $5–$8/user/mo Large enterprises with external audiences AI-driven recommendations Extended enterprise portals Ideal for global brands requiring personalized learning
+Docebo From ~$25,000/year Large enterprises with external audiences AI-driven recommendations Extended enterprise portals Personalized learning at scale

-LearnUpon £799/mo for 100 users Mid-market with mixed audiences Multi-portal hub management Connectors for Slack, Google, HRIS Great balance of simplicity and segmentation
+LearnUpon From $599/mo for 50 users Mid-market with mixed audiences Multi-portal hub management Slack, Google, HRIS Good balance of simplicity and segmentation

-360Learning ~£6/user/mo Collaborative, peer-driven environments SME-led course co-creation Slack/Teams notifications, webhooks Engagement-first approach that boosts completion rates
+360Learning From $8/user/mo Collaborative, peer-driven environments SME-led course co-creation Slack, Teams, webhooks Engagement-first, boosts completion rates

 Seeking Custom Employee Training Software Insights?